HofmannZ/cnvm/README.md

 The underlying algorithm:

 1. Stop the cardano-node (Optional via `--restart` flag).
-2. Download the latest binaries (defaults to `1.35.3`).
+2. Download the latest binaries (defaults to `8.9.3`).
-3. Fetch the latest build number and save it to your `.adaenv`.
-4. Download the latest node files (with the exception of the topology file).
+3. Download the latest node files (with the exception of the topology file).
-5. Patches the configuration for P2P.
-(Optional via `--p2p` flag).
-6. Download the latest database snapshot from [csnapshots.io](https://csnapshots.io).
+4. Download the latest database snapshot from [csnapshots.io](https://csnapshots.io).
 (Optional via `--snapshot` flag).
-7. Start the cardano-node (Optional via `--restart` flag).
+5. Start the cardano-node (Optional via `--restart` flag).

 #### $ cnvm upgrade-self